MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 In the constructor, EnsureHttps is registered as the event handler on the `NavigationStarting` event on the WebView2 control.

 To build and run the project, select `F5`.
-Ensure when navigating to an HTTP site, the WebView **remains unchanged**.
+Ensure when navigating to an HTTP site, the WebView remains unchanged.
 However, the WebView navigates to HTTPS sites.

 ## Step 6 - Scripting